 In art we are keen to inspire students and develop their interests in the visual arts.
 We encourage our students to think freely and independently emphasising that personal ideas are core to creative development, at the beginning of a project, anything is possible.
 Displays of technology, art and ceramics work around school demonstrate the achievements and showcase the excellence of the range of work undertaken by students from all years from Year 5–Upper Sixth.

 Trips and visits

 A wide range of art and design extracurricular events and activities are offered to students.
-The Big Draw (a national initative) takes place in school during Michaelmas term as a whole school lunchtime event.
+The Big Draw (a national initiative) takes place in school during Michaelmas term as a whole school lunchtime event.
 It is open to everyone and is a way of showing the diversity of methods in art and design through play and non-traditional techniques, from sand animation to mechanical doodling machines.
 We encourage staff as well as students to take part!

-Every January we hold a creative off-curriculum afternoon for all Year 9.
+Every January we hold a creative half-day off-curriculum afternoon for all Year 9.
 This gives students the opportunity of taking part in creative workshops with invited external artists, designers and makers in areas that are not part of the Middle School taught curriculum such as photography, fashion and jewellery.
-Professional artists, designers and makers lead the workshops and each year there is a different theme - last year, upcycling.
+Professional artists, designers and makers lead the workshops and each year there is a different theme - last year, maps.

 Please explore the latest Beyond planner to discover what artistic pursuits you could enjoy this term.